jsonxr/webgfx/README.md

 # Future

-This library probably isn't usable until the following are implemented fully:
+This library isn't usable until the following are implemented fully:

 - Wasm Host Bindings